tjgore/tj-portfolio/content/articles/intro-to-understanding-how-to-use-webpack-4.md

 npm start
 ```

-Your dist folder should now have a index.html file.
+Your dist folder should now have an index.html file.

 You can open your `dist/index.html`file in the browser to see it working and using the new `dist/main.js` file.